juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 ---

-# When do you balance classes?
+# When do you balance classes? 🤔

 - **Training set?**
 - ~~Testing set?~~

-Notes: **No, it does not!** You want the test set to look like new data that your model will see in the future, so you don't want to mess with the class balance there; you want to see how your model will perform on imbalanced data, even if you have trained it on artificially balanced data.
+Notes: **No, it does not!** You🙅  want the test set to look like new data that your model will see in the future, so you don't want to mess with the class balance there; you want to see how your model will perform on imbalanced data, even if you have trained it on artificially balanced data.

 ---